-Pull up a chair and stoke the fire–we’re pleased to welcome author, graphic novelist, essayist and overall world creator Neil Gaiman back to the Long Center, July 6.
+Pull up a chair and stoke the fire—we’re pleased to welcome author, graphic novelist, essayist and overall sandman (pun intended!)
+Neil Gaiman back to the Long Center, July 6.
 We trust you know what to do, and by that we mean we know you’ll snag your tickets as soon as possible because they will sell out.

 Bestseller after bestseller, and poignant project after graphic creation, Neil Gaiman continues to captivate readers, watchers and observers with his storytelling.
 “I make things up and I write them down,” is the way he describes his varied art — oh, if only it were so easy for the rest of us.
 It’s no secret that his genre-bending, critically-acclaimed works (and overall mystique) have propelled him to become one of the most celebrated, bestselling authors of our time.
 Plus he’s just an insanely cool guy.